hpi-swa-teaching/RichClipboard/README.md

 - Clicking `Toggle Private Mode` toggles between private mode and public mode.
 The important point is that in private mode, the copied entries will not be stored in RichClipboard.
   - To be able to determine whether RichClipboard is in private mode or not, look for the window title `(Private Mode)`.
 If it isn't present, that means that it isn't in private mode.

+## History

+This project was started in summer term 2020 as part of the Software Engineering course at HPI.

+Contributers:
+Siddeshkanth Logonathan, Jeffrey Johnson, Leonard Seibold, Martin Graf, Daniel Woelki
+(swt20-14)